MirandaLyu/Tryout.for.2-D.Object.Recognition/README.md

 ## FINAL THOUGHTS

 Because of the time constriant, my tryout stopped up to this point.
-There are lots of things that can continue trying in this area, like implementing a new classifier, letting an images have more than one object, turning the whole system into a real-time video one, etc.
+There are lots of things that can continue trying in this area, like implementing a new classifier, letting an image has more than one object, turning the whole system into a real-time video one, etc.

 When I was doing the training, some objects were actually more complicated than the ones shown above: